habity-design/bedsideclock-documentation/docs/More/How_to_update.md

 ## Prerequisites
 1. The clock is connected to a power source.
 2. The clock is [connected to your home Wi-Fi.](/Connectivity/Connect_to_Wi-Fi)
-3. The time and date must be set correctly.
+3. The time and date must be set to the present time.

 ## Checking for updates
 To check if there are any updates available: